 A winter warming stay at revamped Horwood House in the heart of the Buckinghamshire countryside

-A winter warming stay at new-look Horwood House in the heart of the Buckinghamshire countryside

 Midwinter.
 It's the time of year that can leave you feeling a bit flat, with the stretch of grey days and dark evenings seeming endless and the first shoots of spring a long way off.